NEP 2020 a well-planned roadmap to nurture young talent, says President Ram Nath Kovind

 The President said the most outstanding feature of the NEP is that it aims to promote both inclusion and excellence.

-Kovind said through its varied curriculam, NEP promotes liberal as well as professional education, because each stream of knowledge has a role to play in society and in nation-building.
+Kovind said through its varied curriculum, NEP promotes liberal as well as professional education, because each stream of knowledge has a role to play in society and in nation-building.

 "That way, the NEP can become instrumental for India to harness and reap the demographic dividend," he added.